Tony363/api-examples/README.md

   <img src="resources/wordmark.png" style="display: block; margin-left: auto; margin-right: auto; max-width: 50%;" />
 </p>

+> **ℹ️ Info:**
+> We just migrated to a new server infrastructure!
+> All current workflows should continue to work with the existing endpoint and no changes are needed from you.
+> If you experience any issues, you can temporarily use our legacy endpoint at `https://api.retrodiffusion.ai/v1/inferences/legacy`.

 ## How to generate images

 1. First you need to generate an API Key directly from your [RetroDiffusion account](https://www.retrodiffusion.ai/app/devtools)